-The difficulty of gaining any satisfactory understanding of God is in deed great, but this fact should not justify complete indifference to bigher available knowledge, or passive acquiesence in what we think we know and which we have only heard from others.
+The difficulty of gaining any satisfactory understanding of God is indeed great, but this fact should not justify complete indifference to higher available knowledge, or passive acquiescence in what we think we know and which we have only heard from others.
 This knowledge will not be found without diligent research and study which God has commanded us to give.
-He evidently desires us to learn about him beyond what we already know, for in his later revelations he has given much new information concerning himself, regarding which he has said:

-"I give unto you these sayings that you may understand and know how to worship, and know what you worship, that you may come unto the Father in my name, and in due time receive of his fulness, for if you keep the commandments you shall receive of his fulness and be glorified in me as I am in the Father."
-(D.C.
-90:3)
+He evidently desires us to learn about him beyond what we already know, for in his later revelations he has given much new information concerning himself, regarding which he has said: "I give unto you these sayings that you may understand and know how to worship, and know what you worship, that you may come unto the Father in my name, and in due time receive of his fullness, for if you keep my commandments you shall receive of his fullness and be glorified in me as I am in the Father:" (Doctrine and Covenants 90:3b-c).